Vasuji/CARND-lane-finding/writeup_template.md

 ### Reflection

 ###1.
 Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function and added the property of
+As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of following steps.

 #### Step-I: